injeti-manohar/AZ-104/Module 4.md

 ## Azure Firewalls
 > Your company is spread across multiple Azure regions.
 The networking infrastructure includes multiple virtual networks and connections to an on-premises network.
 The IT staff is concerned about malicious actors trying to infiltrate the network.

+- Azure Firewall is a managed, cloud-based network security service
+-